High-Density Housing: Making Urban Living Affordable [2023]

 high density housing

-Example: In Los Angeles, the construction of high-density housing developments has led to an increase in affordable housing options for middle-income earners.
+Example: In Los Angeles, the construction of high-density housing developments has led to an increase in affordable options for middle-income earners.
 By using high density apartments and offering smaller and more cost-effective living spaces, these developments have helped ease the burden of skyrocketing rent prices for many residents.

 Urban Planning Considerations